How to see real-time TPMS data in a Mirage (Huf ID1000)

 Mirages have "low-line" TPMS systems.
 Low-line means you only get a warning light on the dash and no tire pressure information is available to the driver.

 Surprisingly there are almost no products on the market that can receive and display data from TPMS sensors.
-I have identified a couple, but they only work with specific makes of vehicles (Ford and Mazda).
+I've come across a couple of devices, but they only work with specific makes of vehicles (not Mitsubishi, of course).

 After some testing, I figured out how to use one of these products in a Mirage without affecting the factory TPMS system.
 Before I tell you how I did it, let me show you the device and explain why it won't work in a Mirage right out of the box...

 This little unit is a stand-alone TPMS receiver/computer that plugs into your car's power port.
-You register your car's 4 TPMS sensors in the device (very easy!), and it displays the real-time data values broadcasting from each sensor.
+You register your car's 4 TPMS sensors in the device (super easy), and it displays the real-time data values broadcasting from each sensor.
 You can toggle back and forth between the air pressure and temperature of all 4 tires.
 It's a cool little device for less than $90!

 Here's a video of the ID1000 in action.
 It doesn't go into a lot of detail, but it's the only video I can find...